-Upon passage of House Bill 3134 (2012) which mandated the elimination of the Field Operations Division (FOD) and the vertical integration of all program divisions and staff, the FOD was eliminated effective January 1, 2013.
-FOD staff moved to Child Welfare Services (CWS), formerly Children and Family Services

-Division or Adult and Family Services (AFS), formerly the Family Support Services Division.
-This reorganization allocated 4000 front-line workers to either CWS or AFS and creates direct-line authority from the decision-maker to the senior executives responsible for the division.
+Upon passage of House Bill 3134 (2012) which mandated the elimination of the Field Operations Division (FOD) and the vertical integration of all program divisions and staff, FOD was eliminated effective January 1, 2013.
+Based on their job titles and expertise, FOD staff moved to Child Welfare Services (CWS), formerly Children and Family Services Division or Adult and Family Services (AFS), formerly the Family Support Services Division.
+This reorganization allocated 4000 front-line workers to either CWS or AFS and created direct-line authority from the decision-maker to the senior executives responsible for the programs.